 - 9.1 All employees will be provided with the departmental Code of Safe Work Practices as set forth in this document (refer to Appendix A).
 Employees will be required to comply with the department Code.
-Failure to comply may lead to disciplinary action. - 9.2 Employee Training Programs: All employees will be expected to attend safety and health training programs as identified in Section 10.0. - 9.3 Employee Recognition and Incentives: Safety awards, recognizing employees who have exhibited exemplary commitment to safety, will be presented annually. - 9.4 Employees will be encouraged to report any potential safety or health hazards to his/her immediate supervisor, a member of the Safety Coordination Committee, or the OSH Coordinator, as described in Section 5.2 of this plan.
+Failure to comply may lead to disciplinary action. - 9.2 Employee Training Programs: All employees will be expected to attend safety and health training programs as identified in Section 10.0. - 9.3 Employee Recognition and Incentives: Safety awards, recognizing employees who have exhibited exemplary commitment to safety, will be presented annually. - 9.4 Employees will be encouraged to report any potential safety or health hazards to his/her immediate supervisor, or the OSH Coordinator, as described in Section 5.2 of this plan.